kuldeepiitg/Algorithms-Puzzles/Repetation In Array/ALGORITHM.md

 				decrease element at index by 1,
 				break,

-Iterate over array to find smallest index that have negative value, return index
+Iterate over array to find smallest index that have negative value less than -1, return index

 ```